Intel Corporation: Paving the Way for Smart Factories

-Intel, EXOR International, JMA Wireless and Telecom Italia collaborate to demonstrate benefits of on-premise 5G private network alongside artificial intelligence.
+Intel, EXOR International, TIM and JMA Wireless collaborate to demonstrate benefits of on-premise 5G private network alongside AI.

-What's New: Intel, EXOR International, JMA Wireless and Telecom Italia (TIM) teamed together to build an end-to-end smart factory in Verona, Italy, as an example of the benefits of Industry 4.0 digitalization to manufacturers of all sizes.
+What's New: Intel, EXOR International, TIM and JMA Wireless teamed together to build an end-to-end smart factory in Verona, Italy, as an example of the benefits of Industry 4.0 digitalization to manufacturers of all sizes.
 Based on a breadth of Intel products, including Intel Atom processors, Intel Xeon Scalable processors, Intel FPGAs, Intel Edge Controls for Industrial software and Intel Edge Insights for Industrial software, the factory shows what is possible with the latest networking, cloud and edge computing technologies in an agile and modular application environment.

-The 5G Lab at EXOR's smart factory in Verona, Italy.
-(Credit: EXOR)

-"We built this smart factory from the ground up to take advantage of the latest 5G and AI technologies from Intel and Telecom Italia.
+"We built this smart factory from the ground up to take advantage of the latest 5G and AI technologies from TIM and Intel.
 Our smart factory in Verona will demonstrate that digitalization can happen at any scale.
 This is increasingly important for small and mid-size manufacturers who are looking to stay innovative and competitive in the market.
 We can't wait to share what is now possible for manufacturers of all sizes with Industry 4.0 solutions."

 -Claudio Ambra, chief technical officer of EXOR International